-Sec 8 - Section 8; units operate with a project-based HAP contract that allows tenants to pay 30% of their incomes to rent
+Sec 8 - Units operate with a project-based HAP contract that allows tenants to pay 30% of their incomes to rent.

 Each unit will offer appropriate amenities.
 Each renovated unit will include a refrigerator, electric range/oven, vinyl plank flooring, window blinds and wall air conditioning.
 Each unit is equipped with an emergency call system.